 In manufacturing, understanding your capacity plays a vital role in meeting customer demands.
 Businesses need a longer-range plan and understand if there could be any capacity issues in the future.
 This view provides visibility over what the business will manufacture on which work-centre or production lines for a specified period (for example, across the next 12 weeks).
 The ability to model capacity bottlenecks allows you to produce extra in periods of downturn or arrange for additional shifts where required.

-Invest in Inventory management software.
+Invest in Inventory management and logistics software.

 We have mentioned some of the most important processes involved in successfully managing inventory in a complex manufacturing environment.
 Now imagine trying to track over 20,000 items with complex dependent demand in an Excel spreadsheet!